Description

 The cipher

-Given a key KK, each round of the cipher works as shown by the following image:
+Given a key K, each round of the cipher works as shown by the following image:

 The relations